-If you're considering a new business VoIP solution, one of the first questions you may ask is: should I consider a hosted/cloud or on-premise phone system?
+If you're considering a new business VoIP solution, one of the first questions you may ask is: Should I consider an on-premise or hosted phone system?
 Most hosted solutions require zero on-site hardware, except phones; on-premise solutions need on-site equipment to operate.
 (That's the key difference, as you probably know.)

 We're going to help you decide with this blog, drawn upon our experience providing service for both hosted and on-premise solutions to tens of thousands of SMBs.
-Plus, we've asked a few IT Managers to weigh in on hosted vs. on-premise for their businesses.
+Plus, we've asked a few IT managers to weigh in on hosted versus on premise for their businesses.
 At the end of this blog, we also provide an overview of traditional phone systems just for the sake of comparison.

-Either way, if you're making a switch to VoIP, you're making a good decision.
-Businesses that transition to VoIP reduce their costs by up to 40%, and save up to 90% on international calls.
-Nitty gritty comparisons of individual services can only be undertaken with your specific business needs in mind, but we'll address the big picture factors below.
+if you're making a switch to VoIP, you're making a good decision.
+Businesses that transition to VoIP reduce their costs by up to 40 percent and save up to 90 percent on international calls.
+Granular comparisons of individual services can only be undertaken with your specific business needs in mind, but we'll address the big-picture factors below.

 On-Premise IP PBX Systems for SMBs